top of page

 Garden Writer | Guineveres Garden

-Step into the world of "Wonderlands - British Garden Designers at Home", a captivating new book penned by Clare Coulson and brought to life through Eva Nemeth's stunning photography.
+Step into the world of "Wonderlands - British Garden Designers at Home", a captivating new book written by Clare Coulson and brought to life through Eva Nemeth's stunning photography.

-Butter Wakefield is a gardener and designer whose work I’ve admired for years, largely because of her ability to create a small, yet deeply relatable garden that feels both personal and universally captivating.
-At the heart of her design is the wildflower meadow, a feature that stretches across the garden in a delicate, natural flow.
-Eager to understand more, I turned to the book, which offered a wealth of insight into Butter’s experience cultivating this space.
-The meadow is a thriving haven, with a diverse mix of plants, including Narcissi, Cowslips, Geranium phaeum, and the striking Allium 'Purple Sensation.'
-Yet, it’s the steel water bowl at the centre of the planting that truly encapsulates her philosophy—a serene, almost meditative feature that invites birds and insects to share in the quiet magic of the garden.
+Butter Wakefield is a gardener and designer I’ve admired for years, thanks to her gift for crafting small gardens that feel both personal and universally inviting.
+At the heart of her design lies a wildflower meadow, gently flowing through the garden with a natural, effortless charm.
+Eager to discover more, I turned to the book, which offered a wonderful glimpse into Butter’s experience nurturing this special space.
+The meadow bursts with life—from Narcissi and Cowslips to Geranium phaeum and the striking Allium ‘Purple Sensation'.
+But it’s the steel water bowl at the center that truly invites you in—a peaceful, meditative feature that welcomes birds, insects, and visitors alike to share in the garden’s quiet magic.

-My admiration for Sarah Price runs deep, particularly after her stunning achievement at the 2024 Chelsea Flower Show, and her significant role in the restoration of Cedric Morris's former home, Benton End, as part of the Garden Museum’s ambitious project.
-But what truly captivates and is highlighted in the book, is the way she tends what used to be her grandparents' garden in the picturesque Monmouthshire countryside.
-This space, rich with family history, offers a deeply personal connection to her past—a bridge between generations.
-It’s this rare fusion of personal memory and historical restoration that infuses Sarah’s gardens with a unique sense of purpose and authenticity.
-Her ability to weave both the past and the present into her designs makes her work not only inspiring but profoundly moving.
+My admiration for Sarah Price runs deep, especially after her stunning success at the 2024 Chelsea Flower Show and her key role in restoring Cedric Morris’s former home, Benton End, through the Garden Museum’s inspiring project.
+But what really draws me in—and what the book beautifully highlights—is how she cares for what used to be her grandparents’ garden in the idyllic Monmouthshire countryside.
+This garden, steeped in family history, offers a heartfelt connection to her past—a living bridge between generations.
+It’s this rare blend of personal memory and historic restoration that gives Sarah’s gardens a special sense of purpose and authenticity.
+Her gift for weaving together past and present makes her work not only inspiring but deeply moving.

-I was particularly excited to see Arabella Lennox-Boyd featured in the book.
-Her work has long been a source of admiration for me, and my visit to Gresgarth Hall, followed by her insightful talk on 'Gardens of My Life' at the Geographical Society, deepened my respect for her vision.
-Arabella is a name synonymous with excellence in landscape design, having crafted stunning gardens for figures like Sting and the Duke of Westminster.
-What’s truly remarkable, however, is her journey—beginning as a single mother in London, studying Landscape Architecture, and gradually building a distinguished reputation for design.
-Her story is a testament to both her unparalleled skill and the quiet resilience that has shaped her career.
+I was especially excited to see Arabella Lennox-Boyd featured in the book.
+Her work has been a lasting source of admiration for me, and my visit to Gresgarth Hall, along with her insightful talk on ‘Gardens of My Life’ at the Geographical Society, only deepened my respect for her vision.
+Arabella’s name is synonymous with excellence in landscape design, having created stunning gardens for clients like Sting and the Duke of Westminster.
+What makes her story truly remarkable, though, is her journey—from a single mother in London studying Landscape Architecture to building a celebrated career through skill and quiet resilience.
+Her path is a powerful reminder of the dedication behind every beautiful garden she’s designed.

-The chapter dedicated to Arne Maynard is nothing short of captivating.
-It reveals not only his deep understanding of how to design a garden that enhances and seamlessly integrates with its surrounding landscape, but also how that landscape carries its own significance.
-What strikes me most is Arne’s emphasis on his identity as a gardener first, rather than a traditional designer—a refreshing shift in perspective that grounds his work in the living, breathing world of nature rather than mere aesthetics.
-His garden is a constant work in progress, a dynamic, ever-evolving entity where the act of editing and refining becomes part of the creative process itself.
-Particularly intriguing is the concept of his 'cabinet of curiosities'—a personal, almost secretive space right by his house, where he collects and reflects.
-This glimpse into his ongoing creative journey offers a fascinating insight into the mind of a designer whose work goes far beyond mere design, delving into the realms of personal expression and thoughtful exploration.
+The chapter on Arne Maynard is truly captivating.
+It reveals not only his deep understanding of how a garden can enhance and blend seamlessly with its surroundings, but also how the landscape itself holds meaning.
+What stands out most is Arne’s view of himself as a gardener first, rather than a traditional designer—a refreshing perspective that roots his work in the living, breathing world of nature instead of just aesthetics.
+His garden is always evolving, a dynamic space where editing and refining are part of the creative journey.
+One especially intriguing detail is his ‘cabinet of curiosities’—a private, almost secret spot by his house where he gathers inspiration and reflects.
+This glimpse into his ongoing creative process offers a fascinating look at a designer whose work goes beyond design, embracing personal expression and thoughtful exploration.

-I found myself drawn to the chapters that spotlight my own favourite designers, the ones whose work truly aligns with my sensibilities and personal style.
-But what stands out in this book is how Clare Coulson has expertly woven together a tapestry of diverse voices and approaches, ensuring that every reader, no matter their tastes or background, can find something to resonate with.
-It’s a rare gift to see such a range of design philosophies gathered in one place, making this book not just a source of inspiration, but a valuable resource for anyone with an interest in gardening and design.
-For anyone seeking to expand their horizons, whether seasoned gardener or aspiring designer, I can’t recommend it enough.
+I found myself naturally drawn to the chapters featuring my favourite designers—those whose work truly speaks to my sensibilities and style.
+But what really stands out in this book is how Clare Coulson has beautifully woven together a rich tapestry of diverse voices and approaches, making sure there’s something to resonate with every reader, no matter their background or taste.
+It’s a rare gift to see such a wide range of design philosophies brought together in one place.
+This book is not just a source of inspiration but a valuable resource for anyone interested in gardening and design.
+Whether you’re a seasoned gardener or an aspiring designer, I can’t recommend it highly enough.

 Garden Writer | Guineveres Garden